revl/svn_replay/README.md

 The configuration file for `svn_replay` is a simple Perl script, which must end with a HASH definition.

-The primary configuration parameter is a one-to-one mapping of a set of non-overlapping directories in one or more source repositories onto a set of non-overlapping directories in the target repository.

 Below is an example of a very basic configuration file.
-It sets up replication of a single directory of one repository to a directory inside another repository.
+It sets up replication of a single directory of one source repository to a directory inside the target repository.

-    # Replicate a directory from one repository to another.
     {
         SourceRepositories =>
         [